History of modern banana plantations in the Americas: Labor and Environment on The Plantations

-History
+The Panama Disease

+In the 1920s, first scientific documentation from United Fruit about the Panama Disease began the end of the Gros Michel banana, the company's primary crop from its early plantations.
+Production and exportation of bananas dropped dramatically over the course of the 1920s, as plantation managers struggled to keep up with the disease's highly transmittable nature.
+In addition to the fruit's susceptibility to the Panama Disease, United Fruit sped up the process due to company managers lack of maintenance and knowledge of the disease, accompanied by attempts at saving their plantations proving unsuitable.

-By the 1960s, the spread of Panama disease forced exporters of Gros Michel bananas (a susceptible cultivar) to switch to growing resistant cultivars belonging to the Cavendish subgroup (another Musa acuminata AAA).
+By the end of the 1950s, the spread of Panama disease forced exporters of Gros Michel bananas (a susceptible cultivar) to switch to growing resistant cultivars belonging to the Cavendish subgroup (another Musa acuminata AAA).

 Marketing and labeling efforts in the late 1990s established a market for Fair trade bananas.
 The various organizations and companies involved focus on increasing the price paid to small banana growers and the wages of agricultural workers.